openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

                         is overridden by the --input parameter, this scale is not applied for any input that does not match with the original input of the model.
+						If both --mean and --scale are specified, the mean is subtracted first and then scale is applied regardless the order of options in command line.
   --reverse_input_channels
                         Switch the input channels order from RGB to BGR (or vice versa).
 Applied to original inputs of the model